Ahmed-Araby/learning-jenkins-3003221/README.md

-# Learning Jenkins, 03-01: Using a global build tool
+# Learning Jenkins, 03-01: Using a global build

 ## Prerequisites
 You will need to configure Maven as a global build tool